Murder of Muriel McKay: Searches for McKay's body

-An initial search for McKay was made at Rooks Farm after the arrest of the Hosein brothers in February 1970, but was hampered by the ground being hardened in the cold weather and ultimately found no trace of her.
+An initial search for McKay was carried out at Rooks Farm following the arrest of the Hosein brothers in February 1970, but progress was hampered by hardened ground caused by cold weather, and no trace of her was found.

-In 2021, it was reported that Nizamodeen had told a QC that Muriel died of a heart attack shortly after the kidnapping and provided details of the location of her body at Rooks Farm, which in the intervening years had been renamed to Stocking Farm.
-Although he denied any knowledge of the kidnapping in the Sky News documentary The Wimbledon Kidnapping, this ultimately led to a second search in 2022.
-Upon that search being unsuccessful, Nizamodeen began claiming that the police had dug in the wrong area, a view that later came to be shared by Muriel's family.
-In November 2023, Nizamodeen asked to be allowed back to the UK to show where he had buried Muriel.
-Nizamodeen signed a £40,000 settlement with the McKay family to reveal where Muriel was buried but later turned down the money and freely told the family how and where Muriel had died.
+In 2021, it was reported that Nizamodeen had told a QC that Muriel died of a heart attack shortly after the kidnapping and had provided details of the location of her body at Rooks Farm, which in the intervening years had been renamed Stocking Farm.
+Although he denied any knowledge of the kidnapping in the Sky News documentary The Wimbledon Kidnapping, his account prompted a second search in 2022.
+When that search proved unsuccessful, Nizamodeen claimed that police had excavated the wrong area, a view later shared by Muriel's family.
+In November 2023, he asked to be allowed to return to the United Kingdom to show where he had buried Muriel.
+He signed a £40,000 settlement with the McKay family to reveal the burial site but later declined the money and freely described how and where Muriel had died.
 In December 2023, Muriel's daughter Dianne urged the Metropolitan Police to cooperate with Nizamodeen to ensure the recovery of her mother's body.